Doctor insights on:

 Can laser photocoagulation be used to treat macular degeneration?
 I'm 65 and was recently diagnosed with macular degeneration.
 I want to do whatever I can to prevent myself from going blind.
 Is laser photocoagulation a safe treatment to cure my condition?

 Not really: Modern treatment of macular degeneration involves the use of laser photocoagulation less and less.
 Most people have dry macular degeneration which does not require surgical intervention.
 For those with the wet form, drugs are used much more than lasers today.
 Regardless of the treatment, we cannot cure macular degeneration currently.
 We can only manage it.
 Read moreSee 1 more doctor answer

 Can laser photocoagulation be used to treat macular degeneration?
 I was recently diagnosed with the "dry" form of macular degeneration.
 Is having laser photocoagulation a treatment option available to me, and would this prevent further vision loss? .

 Laser no help: Laser for dry macular degeneration has been studied well.
 Laser to the macula of dry amd patients makes drusen go away, so it looks better on exam.
 The laser does not change whether or not there is vision loss.
 Vitamin supplementation is the only proven preventive therapy, and reduces the risk of vision loss by about 25%.
 The vitamin formula now recommended is called areds 2 formula.
 Read moreSee 3 more doctor answers

 How effective is infrared photocoagulation in treating hemoroids?
 How does the cost compare to other surgeries?

-iam looking for good eye laser surgeon as iam planning to take eye laser treatment.
+Eye laser surgary!
+Hi, iam looking for good eye laser surgeon as iam planning to take eye laser treatment.
 Currently staying in fremont, ca. Please help me in getting eye surgeon near by.
-If possible let me know how much it costs for both eyes if i go
+If possible let me know how much it costs for both eyes if I go